“CND Shellac; natural nails have never looked better.”

 It is highly recommended that you have your Shellac nail polish taken off by a professional, and most nail salons will charge anything from £5-12 for removal.

 If you want your nails to last, yes.
-It’s absolutely vital that all our customers receive a file, shape and cuticle removal before their Shellac nails are applied.
+All customers must receive a file, shape and cuticle removal before applying their Shellac nails.

 Gel, Shellac and Acrylic nails

-Yes, Shellac nail polish is fine for vegans to use.
-Shellac used for woodwork used to be made from beetle resin, but now the word Shellac is used to describe anything that has the appearance of something hard and shiny.
+Yes, Shellac nail polish is acceptable for vegans to use.
+Shellac used for woodwork was made from beetle resin, but now the word Shellac describes anything that looks hard and shiny.

 Buying CND Shellac polish

-CND Shellac polish can only be purchased from Sweet Squared if you have a qualification in gel nail application.
+CND Shellac polish can only be purchased from Sweet Squared if you qualify for gel nail application.

-Shellac usually lasts between 2-4 weeks if you take care of them.
+Shellac usually lasts 2-4 weeks if you take care of them.

-Shellac should only be applied by a professional nail technician who is trained in the correct application process and is aware of salon health and safety best practices.
+Shellac should only be applied by a professional nail technician trained in the correct application process and knows salon health and safety best practices.

-If you are curious about learning how to perform nail treatments, get in touch with the company itself to find a training centre to teach you the skills to do Shellac nails.
+If you are curious about learning how to perform nail treatments, contact the company to find a training centre to teach you the skills to do Shellac nails.